apple/swift-migration-guide/Guide.docc/DataRaceSafety.md

 In some cases, all values of a particular type are safe to pass across isolation boundaries because thread-safety is a property of the type itself.
-This thread-safe property of types is represented by a conformance to the `Sendable` protocol.
+This is represented by the `Sendable` protocol.
-When you see a conformance to `Sendable` in documentation, it means the given type is thread safe, and values of the type can be shared across arbitrary isolation domains without introducing a risk of data races.
+A conformance to `Sendable` means the given type is thread safe, and values of the type can be shared across arbitrary isolation domains without introducing a risk of data races.